ray-project/ray/doc/source/cluster/vms/index.md

 ## Overview

-In this section we cover how launch Ray clusters on Cloud VMs.
-Ray ships with built-in support for launching AWS and GCP clusters, and also has community integrations for Azure and Aliyun.
+In this section we cover how to launch Ray clusters on Cloud VMs.
+Ray ships with built-in support for launching AWS and GCP clusters, and also has community-maintained integrations for Azure and Aliyun.
-Each Ray cluster consists of a head node pod and a collection of worker node pods.
-Optional autoscaling support allows the Ray cluster to be sized according to the requirements of your Ray workload, adding and removing worker nodes as needed.
+Each Ray cluster consists of a head node and a collection of worker nodes.
+Optional [autoscaling](vms-autoscaling) support allows the Ray cluster to be sized according to the requirements of your Ray workload, adding and removing worker nodes as needed.
 Ray supports clusters composed of multiple heterogenous compute nodes (including GPU nodes).